 Elizabeth's all, "But you don't know what he's really like!"
 Finally, Mr. Bennet gives his blessing.

 Then, and only then, Elizabeth tells him what Darcy did for Lydia.

 And then she begins to fuss about how rich Elizabeth will be; she is so happy, so charmed, such a nice handsome man, so tall!
-And my, so rich!
+And so rich!

 The best part is that Mrs. Bennet is so in awe of Darcy that she says almost nothing to him the next day, except to defer to his opinion.